What does Subdomain / Addon Domain / Parked Domain mean?

 What is a Parked Domain?

 However, note that Parked Domains simply mean that the domains both serve content from the same directory.
 With a simple HTML website or very basic PHP site, the same website will be shown on both domains.
-However, when using a more complex script or CMS, the results may differ.
-For example, Wordpress always redirects visitors to the Installation URL configured in the Wordpress settings, so the parked domains will be redirected to the original domain.
+However, when using a more complex script or CMS, the results may vary.
+For example, WordPress always redirects visitors to the Website URL configured in the WordPress settings, so the parked domains will be redirected to the original domain.